utkarsh-284/Movie-Recommendation-System/README.md

 # Movie Recommendation System

-A web-based movie recommender system built with FastAPI and FAISS, providing content-based movie recommendations using precomputed embeddings and a trained model.
+A web-based movie recommender system built with FastAPI and FAISS, providing content-based movie recommendations using trasfer learnings from transformers model and leveraging NLP techniques for better recommendations.

 ---

 ## 🚀 Features
 - **Web UI**: Simple, interactive web interface for movie recommendations.
 - **Content-Based Filtering**: Uses movie metadata and embeddings for recommendations.
-- **Pretrained Model**: Fast, efficient recommendations using a precomputed FAISS index.
+- **Finetuned Model**: Fast, efficient recommendations using a pretrained model and finetuning it on more than 100K movies' data.
 - **Dockerized**: Easy deployment with Docker and Docker Compose.
 - **Prebuilt Docker Image**: No need to download model/data files separately—just pull and run!